 Layering music into web3 and the metaverse is a complex task with lots of moving parts.
 Those parts can quickly devolve into technical and legal quicksand.
-With those pitfalls in mind, Digital Music News published this pocket survival guide in collaboration with B2B Streaming technology provider Tuned Global.

-As companies continue to dip into the metaverse, complex implementation questions are quickly surrounding the use of music.
-Part of the reason is simple: just like real life, listeners want their virtual abodes to feature their favorite music.
-The metaverse wouldn’t feel ‘real’ without it.
+Part of the reason is simple: just like real life, listeners want their virtual abodes to feature their favourite music.

 But while web3 developers certainly understand tech, music infrastructure presents considerable complexity.
 Even the most significant metaverse or NFTs entrants aren’t fully aware of the challenges associated with music integration and delivery.
 On top of that, early-stage metaverse adopters are a sophisticated lot, and their expectations are understandably high.

-“Our first commercial music service was for a large telco, and their users were offered $50 of downloads per month plus unlimited streaming,” recounted Con Raso, Tuned Global’s founder and managing director.
+Our first commercial music service was for a large telco, and their users were offered $50 of downloads per month plus unlimited streaming,” recounted Con Raso, Tuned Global’s founder and managing director.
 “Today. we would say.
-‘Huh — why bother with the downloads?’
+‘Huh — why bother with the downloads?

-“The reality was that people valued what they understood.
+The reality was that people valued what they understood.
 Web3 is similar in that it greatly extends how music is used and consumed, and the challenge is to take people down this new path.
 We fully expect that web3 will be a normal part of people’s day, but we also know that we are in a very early stage of discovery and execution.
-It’s exciting times.”
+It’s exciting times.

-Given the early stage of web3, there’s also the problem of a moving target.
 As the web3 beast grows, conventional music integration strategies face the prospect of obsoleteness.
-Music access and consumption face dramatic evolution–especially in new-fangled web3 iterations.
+Music access and consumption face dramatic evolution — especially in new-fangled web3 iterations.
 Even the legal terrain is likely to shift substantially with potentially hairy disputes.

 But licensing represents only the tip of a jagged and gigantic music industry iceberg.

 Every successful web3 installation will bring something distinctive to the virtual table.
-Music executions will be tailored specifically for metaverse, NFT, and gaming environments (or combinations thereof).
+Music executions will be tailored specifically for metaverse, NFT and gaming environments (or combinations thereof).

 Bringing those visions to reality, however, is complicated.

-Perhaps the only constant in the early-stage metaverse is that every project is different.
-Background music in a game, NFT video, or virtual metaverse venue can be customized to individual users and broader audiences.
+Background music in a game, NFT video, or virtual metaverse venue can be customised to individual users and broader audiences.
 That includes everything from a jazz club in the metaverse or a jukebox in a room, where users choose music and invite their friends.

-Other projects are natively tied to music.
 Web3 concerts for various metaverse projects (for example, Decentraland with Deadmau5, Paris Hilton & 3LAU; Somnium Space with its Take Me to Your Burn Festival; and Sandbox with Snoop Dogg) have already proven their worth.

 On the streaming front, web3-focused DSPs like Audius and Opus could make inroads, while ‘web2’ incumbents like Spotify are pushing into virtual platforms like Roblox.